 Appropriate Vaccine Usage

-This indicates the percentage of residents that received the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This indicates the percentage of patients who were administered the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy